 Mar 23, 2023: Replaced the ASUS ProArt Display PA278QV with the Gigabyte M27Q because the ASUS has some connection issues with macOS; renamed the LG 40WP95C-W as the 'Best Ultrawide Monitor' to reflect how people are looking for monitors; added the Dell S3221QS to Notable Mentions.

 Jan 24, 2023: Renamed the LG 40WP95C-W to the 'Best Upper Mid-Range Monitor' with the Dell U2723QE and the Dell S2722QC as the 'Best Mid-Range' and 'Best Upper Mid-Range Monitors' to be consistent with their market position; added the LG 38WN95C-W to Notable Mentions.

-Our recommendations are based on what we think are the best monitors for a Mac Mini or a Mac Pro that are currently available.
+Our recommendations are based on what we think are the best monitors that are currently available to use with a Mac Mini.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.